How the EA Star Wars video game fiasco can be a lesson for banking, fintech

 Essentially, some publishers are releasing $60 video games at retail that come with an unsavory surprise for some gamers: microtransactions in the form of what are called loot boxes.

-Popular with free-to-play mobile games, microtransactions (or in-game purchases) have slowly become more of trend within blockbuster console video games.
+Popular with free-to-play mobile games, microtransactions (or in-game purchases) have slowly become more of a trend within blockbuster console video games.
 But what EA did recently with the latest Star Wars game caused some consumers to outright revolt.

 EA owns one of the most coveted gaming licenses in the industry: it's the only one that can make Star Wars games.
 They have a monopoly on the franchise in that particular medium.
 Sounds like easy money, right?